 Step 1: Cook 1 portion of ramen noodles in boiling water, till they become tender.

 Drain the hot water off of the ramen noodles.

-Place the ramen noodles in a shallow bowl.
+Place the ramen noodles in a shallow stew bowl.

 Pour the tomato okra stew sauce over the ham hock and ramen noodles.

-Sprinkle a few pinches of filé powder over the stew and on the inside of the bowl.
+Sprinkle a few pinches of filé powder over the stew and around the noodles in the bowl.